Boost Your Teradata Performance – The Critical Role of NOT NULL Declarations

 tune3

-Teradata Statistics Histograms – A Short Introduction Many are familiar with Optimizer’s statistical confidence levels.
+Teradata Statistics Histograms – A Short Introduction Many are familiar with the Optimizer’s statistical confidence levels.
 I was recently surprised to discover that a “high confidence” rating does not guarantee a fully accurate estimation (provided the statistics collected are not stale).
-While I remain hopeful that my observations may be attributed to a bug, I wanted to …
+While I remain hopeful that my observations may be attributed to a bug, I wanted …

 Read more